-For this report we have relied upon periodic written responses prepared by auditees to determine whether corrective action has been taken.
-The office's policy requests that the auditees provide a written response to the audit findings and recommendations before the audit report is initially issued publicly.
+For this report, we have relied upon periodic written responses prepared by auditees to determine whether corrective action has been taken.
+The State Auditor's Office (office) policy requests that the auditee provides a written response to the audit findings and recommendations before the audit report is initially issued publicly.
 As a follow-up, state law requires the auditee to respond at least three times subsequently: at 60 days, six months, and one year after the public release of the audit report.
-However, we may request that an auditee provide a response beyond one year or initiate a follow-up audit if deemed necessary.
-In addition, California Government Code, Section 8548.9, requires us to produce an annual report regarding recommendations that state agencies have not fully implemented within a year of issuance.
-Accordingly, for those state agencies we determine have not fully implemented one or more recommendations within one year of the issuance of an audit report, we will follow up and request an update of each respective agency's plans to implement outstanding recommendations.
+However, we may request an auditee to provide a response beyond one year or we may initiate a follow-up audit if deemed necessary.